|Geographical Range||Midwestern United States, Texas and Rhode Island|

 Why Should We Care?

-American burying beetles are among the many small critters that decompose (break down) the bodies of dead animals and plants.
+American burying beetles are among the many small critters that decompose (break down) the bodies of dead animals.
 Without these decomposers, we'd be up to our eyeballs in dead stuff!

 Is anything being done to help American burying beetles?
 Yes!
 Conservation efforts include surveys, to determine if the beetles still exist in states where they once lived; monitoring programs, to see how well the beetles are doing in states where they're known to occur; and captive breeding and reintroduction programs.
 Though there is reason for hope, the American burying beetle still has a long way to go to recover.